rishabprasad005/role-courses/D0280/Notes.md

 - The Operator Framework is an open source toolkit for building, testing, and packaging operators.
 The Operator Framework makes these tasks easier than coding directly to low-level Kubernetes APIs by providing the following components:-

   - **Operator Software Development Kit (Operator SDK):** Provides a set of Golang libraries and source code examples that implement common patterns in operator applications.
 It also provides a container image and playbook examples that allow you to develop operators using Ansible.
   - **Operator Life Cycle Manager (OLM):** Provides an application that manages the deployment, resource utilization, updates, and deletion of operators that have been deployed through an operator catalog.
 The OLM itself is an operator that comes preinstalled with OpenShift.
-Hence, OLM can be said as an operator for the operators.
+Hence, OLM can be said as "_An operator for the operators_".

     The Operator Framework also defines a set of recommended practices for implementing operators and CRDs and a standard way of packaging an operator manifest as a container image, that allows an operator to be distributed using an operator catalog.
 The most common form of an operator catalog is an image registry server.